-Can a proposed fixed monetary penalty be challenged
+Can a proposed FMP be challenged?

 Anyone who has received a notice of intent for a FMP can challenge the notice by making written representations to us within 28 days of having received the notice.
 How to do this will be set out in the notice of intent.